-For some, internal validity refers to the degree to which you are able to establish causal relationships between two or more phenomena.
+For some, internal validity refers to the degree to which you are able to establish a direct causal relationship between two or more phenomena.
 This is the positivist sense of the term.
-However, many research questions are not "about" cause and effect and certainly from a realist epistemological perspective, direct cause and effect and even general "causality" are not the only, or even the primary, goal of scientific research.
-For us, internal validity is much more than simply demonstrating cause and effect; rather this concept refers to the degree of confidence that you can have that the conclusions you draw are justified or valid.
+However, many research questions do not address direct cause and effect and some do not concern causality in any sense.
+From a realist epistemological perspective, direct cause and effect and even general "causality" are often not the only, or even the primary, goal of scientific research.
+For us, internal validity is much more than simply demonstrating cause and effect.
+Rather this concept refers to the degree of confidence that you can have that the conclusions you draw are justified or valid.

 Sometimes, whatever our epistemological stance, we do want to show direct cause and effect relationships.
 This means that you can show that a change in one variable directly causes a change in another variable.
 For example, we know that there are direct causal relationships between a pregnant woman's use of drugs and all sorts of birth defects in babies.
-The mother's drug abuse causes physiological damage to the feotus -- directly.
+The mother's drug use causes physiological damage to the foetus -- directly.

 More commonly for many researchers, we are interested in the more general idea of causality.
 For example, we know that there is a positive relationship between parents reading to young children and early cognitive skill development.
-The relationship is directional -- that is, the parents reading to the child comes before the cognitive skill development, a pretty sure sign that the relationship is causal.
-But it's not so simple as direct cause and effect.
-In fact, if all you do is sit around and read to your child, the child will probably develop all sorts of problems that delay cognitive skill development.
-Further, it's not a one-to-one relationship -- that every hour spent reading to the child results in a 0.01 increase in cognitive skills.
-Nonetheless, almost all experts conclude that there is a causal relationship of some sort between reading to your child and the child's cognitive skill development.
-It's probably not a direct causal effect where the reading really does cause the child to stimulate the development of neural connections.
-It's more probably an indirect causal effect.
-Maybe it's a calming effect of the parent's voice.
+The relationship is directional -- that is, the parents reading to the child comes before the cognitive skill development, a potential indicator that the relationship is causal, that reading to a child does stimulate cognitive skill development.
+However, it is not a direct cause and effect relationship.
+Reading to the child is one of several factors that influence cognitive development.
+Further, it is not a one-to-one relationship -- that every hour spent reading to the child results in a 0.05 increase in cognitive skills.
+Nonetheless, most experts conclude that there is a causal relationship of some sort between reading to your child and the child's cognitive skill development.